82-Learn/Pack_2/README.md

-# Testing  - 82 PAY
+# WebApp  - 82 PAY

 - version 1.0

 - target service
+    -   what high risk method big companies cannot take?
-    -   small software that can interact quickly with customers
+    -   what problems can be solved with software
-    -   generate sales
+    -   what way can the tech be arranged to in order create a new product or service